apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/4_error.md

 Since function `abs` can only process numeric input values, we will get a type error as follows:

-    Error: Type mismatch: function abs expects its 1st input parameter to be type tinyint, smallint, integer, bigint, float or double, but the actual input type is string
+    Error: Type mismatch: function abs expects its 1st input parameter to be of type tinyint, smallint, integer, bigint, float or double, but the actual input type is string

 ## <a id="Resource_errors">Resource Errors</a>